hypherionmc/fdd-docs/installation/empty-config.md

 [accessControl]
     #Enable Access Control
     enabled = false
+    #Allow users to verify their accounts without access control.
+This setting is ignored if the above setting is set to true
+    optionalVerification = false
     #Does the player need to be a member of your discord to join
     requireDiscordMembership = false
     #Can players verify multiple Minecraft Accounts